SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

 AWS regions at once.

-Supporting the configuration of specific instance types to test in specified regions provides the required felxibility.
+Supporting the configuration of specific instance types to test in specified regions provides the required flexibility.

 ## Overview

 2 services handle the flexible test process:
-- *test_preparation*: the image created in the `main` region of the ec2 account gets replicated to the test regions provided for the ec2 account.
+- *test_preparation*: the image created in the `main` region of the EC2 account gets replicated to the test regions provided for the EC2 account.
 - *test_cleanup*: cleans the image that has been replicated to the test regions by the test_preparation service.

 The configuration example below shows how to associate specific test instance types with a given region.

-## Configuring The Test Instances
+## Configuring the Test Instances

 ```
 cloud: